 1) Bless Some Animals: Perhaps the most common way to celebrate Francis is to hold a Blessing of the Animals.
 Bringing animals to church can be fun, but also rather complicated (not to mention traumatic for some of our furry or feathered friends), so a simpler way to go is to ask people to bring in pictures of their pets or favorite wild animals.
 People can lay the pics on the table or altar, and the blessing can happen during one of the service’s prayer times.

 Here’s an even simpler option: since many people have pictures of their pets or favorite animals on their cell phones, invite them to share them during worship with a neighbor sitting near by, and then ask that neighbor to pray a blessing; or create a prayer station up front during communion or other prayer time, and invite folks to bring a picture (digital or physical) up with them for a blessing.

-Finally, another option is to do the same thing on social media all week.
-Invite people to post pictures of their pets and favorite wild animals on the church’s social media channels, with the promise of a blessing on Oct 4 with a post, on Oct 8 in worship, or both.
+Finally, another option is to do the same thing on social media this week and next.
+Invite people to post pictures of their pets and favorite wild animals on the church’s social media channels, with the promise of a blessing with a post, on Oct 7 in worship, or both.

-We strongly recommend giving some version of this idea a try.
-As you know, many people love animals, especially their pets but also particular wild creatures, and blessing them can be a warm, engaging way of connecting with profound emotions and convictions – and that’s what vibrant worship’s all about, right?
-So announce this Sunday, and celebrate St. Francis on Oct 8th.
+We recommend giving some version of this idea a try.
+As you know, many people love animals, especially their pets but also particular wild creatures, and blessing them can be a warm, engaging way of connecting with profound emotions and convictions – and that’s what vibrant Christian life is all about, right?

 We promise you and your congregation will love it!